Combat overhaul: attack algorithm

 Dice tech basics

-When you make a check of x/y difficulty, you want to roll x or lower on a y-sided die.
-Call that a hit.
-If you roll a hit, you succeed.
+When you make a check of TN/D difficulty, you want to roll TN or lower on a D-sided die.
+Call that a hit, otherwise, the die is a miss.

 Combat considerations